znsio/getting-started-with-teswiz/documentation/README-inProgress.md

 1. setWebViewContext() - Updated use of AppiumDriver to SupportsContextSwitching for switching to Web View context.
 2. setNativeAppContext() - Updated use of AppiumDriver to SupportsContextSwitching for switching to Native App context.
+3. tapOnMiddleOfScreenOnDevice() - Updated appium TouchAction to tap in the middle of the screen

 ## Logging to ReportPortal